alf-p-steinbach/Expressive-Cpp/README.md

     cout << endl;
 }
 ```
-So this is one thing that the modern style declarations can do that the C++03 style
+And this is one thing that the modern style declarations can do that the C++03 style
 declarations can’t, namely *inferred array reference size*.

 But in the other direction, to declare a mutable array with size inferred